VA Disability Rating for PTSD: Criteria, Eligibility, and Making a Strong Disability Claim

 Since mental health symptoms can change over time, VA ratings look at the current degree of impairment.
 You must communicate your recent and ongoing PTSD symptoms accurately through medical records and exams.
 Being transparent about the full impact of PTSD makes getting a correct rating easier.
 Attempting to minimize symptoms usually backfires by resulting in an undeserved lower rating.

-III.
 Unmasking the VA PTSD Ratings

 VA disability ratings for PTSD range from 0% to 100% in increments of 10% based on meeting outlined symptom criteria that indicate rising levels of impairment.
 A 0% rating is assigned when your PTSD symptoms are not severe enough to interfere with your work and social life.
 A 10% rating is for mild or transient symptoms that only result in decreased ability to function during periods of high stress.